jonmmar/maram-cc-site/influences.md

 In the mid-1800s, James Prescott Joule and William Thomson (later Lord Kelvin) began corresponding about this strange new entity.
 Joule, based on his mechanical experiments, argued that heat was just motion in disguise, another face of work.
 Kelvin was skeptical at first, but became convinced.
 Slowly, and then firmly, they helped call energy into being: not as a substance, but as a conserved, constraining principle.
 Something no one could isolate, but no one could ignore.

 ## Takeo Kanade
-In practice, this meant feeding computers highly constrained inputs.
-In the domain of facial recognition, for example, researchers like Takeo Kanade helped develop early systems that relied on fixed lighting and camera angles.
+In the domain of facial recognition, researchers like Takeo Kanade helped develop early systems that relied on fixed lighting and camera angles.
 One particular face—a front-facing, neutrally lit young woman—appeared again and again in the literature, not because she was known, but because her image had become a default standard.
 She was not a person to the system, nor a symbol—just an artifact of reproducible structure.
 Her itness lay not in who she was, but in how reliably she showed up the same way.
 The image was referred to as “Lenna,” a cropped scan from a 1972 magazine centerfold.
 Though never officially released for academic use, it became a standard for evaluating compression and enhancement algorithms.
 Today, its legacy is both technical and controversial.

 ## Stuart Kauffman
 Thinkers like Terrence Deacon, Stuart Kauffman, and Evan Thompson have all pointed to similar thresholds: systems that persist not by accident, but by recursive reinforcement, patterns that earn their continuation through form.
 What they call autogenesis, autocatalysis, or autopoiesis, we might simply call itness.